 In Korcula the women had to report at the local council once a day, and the men three times.
 After ten days the women weren’t obliged to report anymore, and the men were obliged to do so only once a day.
 We were on Korcula for 4-5 months, until it occurred to my father that 2 km accross the sea there is the Ustashas tate.

 I have no words for the Italians; we made friends with them.
-Zia Maria was in charge, she ran a hotel and had nephews, and our three young men who were there fell in love with the girls there and made love.
-When the war ended andwheneverything was over my two cousins Leon Davico, Daki Levi and I believe my brother, went to Borgo val di Taro to see how they lived and to thank them again, to remeber those days when we lived there.
+Zia Maria was in charge, she ran a hotel and had nephews, and our three young men who were there fell in love with the girls there.
+When the war ended and when everything was over my two cousins Leon Davico, Daki Levi and my brother, I believe, went to Borgo val di Taro to see how they lived and to thank them again, to remember those days when we lived there.

-We left from Borgo val di Taro and our we went on a journey final destination was London.
+We left from Borgo val di Taro and went on a journey to which the final destination was London.
 But when we came to Rome from Borgo val di Taro, where we had no food, and the Jesuit priests saved us.
-The Jesuits lived in the Vatican, they had a special organiszation that helped everyone without discrimination, the criminals and Jews as well, and they gave us a permit to go on.
+The Jesuits lived in the Vatican, they had a special organization that helped everyone without discrimination, criminals and Jews as well, and they gave us a permit to go on.

-My mother and father weren’t rescued from Rome so quickly as we were, only my husband and I left.
+My mother and father weren’t rescued from Rome as quickly as we were, only my husband and I left.
 First we went to Madrid, my daughter Svetlana was born there.
-From Madrid, with a two-month old daughter we started for Lisbon because from there we could catch a plane to London.
+From Madrid, with a two-month old daughter we started for Lisbon, because from there we could catch a plane to London.

-On April 1st1943, I arrived with my daughter and husband to London, with by an English plane that flew from Lisbon to London.
-A week after that, that plane that flew once a week was shot down and the famous actor Howard that played in the movie “Gone with the wind” died then.
+On April 1st 1943, I arrived with my daughter and husband in London, by an English plane that flew from Lisbon to London.
+A week after that, that plane that flew once a week was shot down and the famous actor Howard that played in the movie “Gone with the Wind” died.

-And so I arrived to London in the so-called “Patriotic school”.
-Again it was a sort of prison, very handsome for the women, because we were in a castle ran by a woman officer, I don’t know what rank exactly, and the men were taken to a regular prison.
-Usually you’d wait there about 8 - 9 days, if everything was in order and you were interrogated there.
+I arrived to London in the so-called “Patriotic School”.
+Again, it was a sort of a prison, very handsome for the women, because we were in a castle run by a woman officer, I don’t know what rank exactly, and the men were taken to a regular prison.
+Usually you’d be interrogated and wait there about 8-9 days, if everything was in order.

-An Englishman who lived in Zagreb before the war and spoke excellent Croatian and knew about me more than I myself interrogated me.
+An Englishman who lived in Zagreb before the war and spoke excellent Croatian interrogated me.
+He knew about me more than I myself.
 He knew everything about me.
 He questioned me about my relative, the nephew of Aunt Rhea’s husband, who treated the Jews very badly because he took their money to transfer them to South America.

-I hadn’t known that, I found out from mother and father only after the war about it.
-That officer, he was actually an agent, asked me at the “Patriotic school” if I had some pictures of coast.
-And when I left Belgrade I took a small suitcase, I didn’t even carry a coat, it’s unbelievable, but I took three picture albums.
+I hadn’t known that, I only found out about it after the war, from my mother and father.
+That officer, he was actually an agent, asked me if I had some pictures of coast at the “Patriotic School”.
+When I left Belgrade I took a small suitcase, I didn’t even carry a coat, it’s unbelievable, but I took three picture albums.
 And so I gave him five photos.

 My mother, father and brother survived with the help of this Uziel Talvi, who was my Aunt Rhea’s cousin and who took their money.
 They got a permit to leave for Buenos Aires.
 I believe they left in the end of 1943.
 My brother was 18.
 They lived there until the end of their lives.
-At first father had a pastry shop there that went bankrupt.
+In the beginning, my father had a pastry shop there that went bankrupt.

 My brother graduated in Buenos Aires and got a job in Dego Tex as a designer.
 He made cloth patterns that were superb.
 In the end they sold the plant in good time, because there was a great depression in Buenos Aires.
 My mother continued working, but in another factory, and father retired.

 My mother died in Buenos Aires.
 Father died in Milan, leaving for Belgrade.
-He would come to Yugoslavia every other year because he loved Belgrade passionatelly and had friends there.
-He used would take the boat, go to Milan and from there to Belgrade by train.
-Mother came, she would come by plane, but father didn’t like planes.
+He would come to Yugoslavia every other year because he loved Belgrade passionately and had friends there.
+He would take the boat, go to Milan, and from there to Belgrade by train.
+When mother came, she would come by plane, but father didn’t like planes.
 My brother died in Buenos Aires too.

 I returned to Belgrade in the beginning of November 1945 and I got a job immediately, in Tanjug, (Press Agency) as an English-Serbian translator.
 However, there was a man who had no trust in me and he fired 20 of us for not being the members of the Party.
-During the war I worked in London in the radio station for Free Yugoslavia, as an announcer.
+During the war I worked in London in the Free Yugoslavia radio station, as an announcer.

 Out of 300 of us only two of us were accepted.
-And so I entered Radio Belgrade in 1948 and I worked there for 32 years,untill the end of the 1980s eighties, for 32 years.
-I retired in 1980. but I worked for another 3 years part time with the third programme.
-I read various philosophic texts, because they had a lot of foreign words, and I was hired for being able to pronounce them.
+And so I entered Radio Belgrade in 1948 and I worked there for 32 years, until the end of the 1980s, for 32 years.
+I retired in 1980 but I worked part-time for another 3 years with the third programme.
+I read various philosophical texts, because they have a lot of foreign words, and I was hired for being able to pronounce them.

 My husband first worked for Kidric, the minister of economy and afterwards he switched to journalism.
-Then he founded “Ekonomska Politika” which was one of the best newspapers on economy from which everybody borrowed data.
+Then he founded “Ekonomska Politika” which was one of the best newspapers on economy and from which everyone borrowed data.
 My husband was the manager and editor-in-chief.

 - After the war

-After the war I must say that while I was working I couldn’t get around to doing Jew affairs at the Jewish Community, but my daughter Svetlana even before she went to school attended the Jewish kindergarten, the best day care facility in Belgrade.
+I must say that while I was working after the war, I couldn’t get around to doing Jewish affairs at the Jewish Community, but my daughter Svetlana even before she went to school attended the Jewish kindergarten, the best day care facility in Belgrade.

-Many Serbs would ask through other connections and me to enroll their children there.
+Many Serbs would ask me and other connections to enroll their children there.
 It was located in the front yard of the synagogue in Marsala Birjuzova St., then in Kosmajska St. and two women ran it.

-Languages were taught there, the teachers were excellent, and a mother of a good friend of mine, Mrs. Fleissman was in charge.
-I would like to repeat that that kindergarten was very well known in Belgrade and as no other kindergarten existed, or were poorly managed, it was a great privilege to be there.
+Languages were taught there, the teachers were excellent, and the mother of a good friend of mine, Mrs. Fleissman was in charge.
+I would like to repeat that that the kindergarten was very well known in Belgrade and as other kindergarten either didn't exist, or were poorly managed, it was a great privilege to be there.

-My daughter went there for 2 3 years.
+My daughter went there for 2-3 years.
 She finished four grades of primary school in the “Kralja Petra” school, where my grandfather, my father and I studied.
-I insisted that after that she should enroll in a very good high school, the so-called classical high school, that had exceptional teachers, and where they even learnt had a Ancient Greek and she finished eight grades there.
+I insisted that after that she should enroll in a very good high school, the so-called classical high school, that had exceptional teachers, and where they even learnt Ancient Greek.
+She finished eight grades there.

-She enrolled in the Philological Faculty at once, where her majors were Spanish and English language and she graduated before she was 22.
-After when she graduated from the Faculty she went to Argentine and there she attended the school for consecutive translation there for a year.
+She enrolled in the Philological Faculty at once, where her majors were Spanish and English and she graduated before she was 22.
+After she graduated from the Faculty she went to Argentina and she attended a school for consecutive translation there, for a year.

-She came backand she worked as a consecutive translator for a year but as it is; it being a very demanding job she worked for a year as a consecutive translator she and then started working in Radio Belgrade in the Spanish language programme.
-She wasn’t there for long,though, she applied for a job at the Kolarac University where she was accepted and she was an outstanding Spanish language professor.
+She came back and she worked as a consecutive translator for a year but as it is a very demanding job, she then started working in Radio Belgrade in the Spanish language programme.
+She wasn’t there for long, though, she applied for a job at the Kolarac University where she was accepted and became an outstanding Spanish language professor.

-My daughter Svetlana, of whom I told you about, married and has a daughter Dina.
+My daughter Svetlana, who I told you about, married and has a daughter Dina.
 Dina married Vlada Divljan, a famous musician and lived in Belgrade.
-However my daughter left for to Vienna on business just about the time the bombing was about to begin.
+However my daughter left for Vienna on business just about the time the bombing was about to begin.
 (Editor’s note: the NATO bombing of Yugoslavia in March 1999).

-We had a house in Vienna about which something had to be arranged.
+We had a house in Vienna for which something had to be arranged.
 She called and said, mama, leave for Vienna immediately, there’s going to be a bombing.
-I didn’t believe, I didn’t know.
-She called again, I wasn’t packed, she ordered my granddaughter and me, we packed on Tuesday and left for Vienna on Wednesday.
+I didn’t believe her, I didn’t know.
+She called again, I wasn’t packed, so she ordered my granddaughter and me.
+We packed on Tuesday and left for Vienna on Wednesday.

 After the bombing I went back and my daughter stayed, because it was very difficult under Milosevic’s rule.
 My granddaughter also stayed in Vienna with her husband, as they couldn’t find work in Belgrade and there she gave birth to two children.
 I have two great-grandchildren.
 One’s name is Stevan and the other’s Pavle.